stiefeljackal/NeosAccountDownloaderGPL/README.md

 # FAQ

 ## How do I download this?
-Use the [releases tab](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/releases), grab the latest.
+Use the [releases tab](https://github.com/stiefeljackal/NeosAccountDownloaderGPL/releases) and grab the latest.

 ## Why does this exist?
 Backing up Neos content given the current circumstances seemed wise.